-Most people make a trip like this only once in their life, so preparations are quite a big deal.
+Most people who make a trip like this, do that only once in their life, so preparations are quite a big deal.
 We have first decided what our budget would be and we made that our main goal for the past years.
 That money can only be spent once, so have a list with places we really want to see and what comes in second place.
 It will drive you crazy, because as soon as you get into the details, everything looks fantastic!

 Nevertheless, we have managed to turn our huge list into a rough plan with A. the countries we reallyrealyreally want to discover and B. our second choices, the countries we want to visit if our budget allows it.
 Our global wish list can be found here but generally: we will see where we'll end up...

 In addition, you'll have to make choices about spending the valuable contents of your piggybank, what is your daily budget per destination?
 And what about your job, your house and your health?